ArturDorochowicz/presentation-introduction-to-msbuild/README.md

-# Introduction to MSBuild presentation
+# Introduction to MSBuild

+MSBuild 4.0